ilyavotos/high-load/README.md

 # High Load API

-Default TZ='Europe/Moscow' for ap1 ap2 ap3 pa4 ap5

 ## Overview

 This API allows for updating user balances and listing users in a high-load environment.

+Stack: NodeJS, TS, Express, BullMq, Docker

 - The creation of test tasks is located in the app.ts file.
+- Default TZ='Europe/Moscow' for ap1 ap2 ap3 pa4 ap5

 ### Init